 - Refrain from touching the tube or the site unless necessary.

-The main reason why patients need PEG tubes or another form of enteral access devices is because of the need to ensure that the body gets all the nutrients, fluids, and medication it needs for a faster recovery.
+The main reason patients need PEG tubes or another form of enteral access devices is to ensure that the body gets all the nutrients, fluids, and medication it needs for a faster recovery.
 The nurse is the patient’s primary care provider in the initial stages, but in cases where the access sites are placed for long-term use, there is a need to involve the patient and their families in their care.

 - O’Leary-Kelley, C. and Bawel-Brinkley, K., 2017.
 Nutrition Support Protocols: Enhancing Delivery of Enteral Nutrition.
 Critical Care Nurse, 37(2), pp.e15-e23.